Running Kubernetes in Production¶

 Kubernetes’ default behavior is a blocker for seamless migration from our AWS/STUPS infrastructure to Kubernetes.
 In STUPS, single Docker containers run directly on EC2 instances.
 Graceful container termination is not needed as AWS automatically deregisters EC2 instances and drains connections from the ELB on instance termination.
 We therefore consider solving the graceful pod termination issue in Kubernetes on the infrastructure level.
 This would not require any application code changes by our users (application developers).

-For further reading on the topic, you can find a blog post about graceful shutdown of node.js on Kubernetes and a small test app to see the pod termination behavior.
+For further reading on the topic, you can find a blog post about graceful shutdown of node.js on Kubernetes, skipper user documentation teardown strategies about how to behave as a backend and a small test app to see the pod termination behavior.

 We are using the HorizontalPodAutoscaler resource to scale the number of deployment replicas.
 Pod autoscaling requires implementing graceful pod termination (see above) to downscale safely in all circumstances.
-We only used the CPU-based pod autoscaling until now.
+We run Kubernetes Metrics Server, combined with our Kube Metrics Adapter to support autoscaling based on number of SQS queue size, Skipper request per second or custom Prometheus query.
+Additionally we started to use vertical Pod autoscaling to run our Prometheus statefulsets more efficiently.

 Graceful node shutdown is required to allow safe downscaling at any time.
 We simply added a small systemd unit to run kubectl drain on shutdown.